Launch fewer, bigger, better products.

 Results:

-Retail Acceptances: 1300 stores in first 6 months.
+Distribution: 1300 stores in first 6 months

 Scope: Innovation Strategy, Product Strategy, Product Development, Launch